Editor’s note: This blog post was originally published in April 2016 and has been completely revamped and updated for accuracy and comprehensiveness.

 1. Add existing GitHub issues to a new epic

-When creating a new issue, you’ll notice a purple button: “Switch to Epic”.
-It’s a magical portal to the new Epic Builder.
+When creating a new issue, you’ll notice a purple button: “Create Epic”.
+It’s a magical portal to the new Epic Builder:

 The Epic Builder makes it easy to batch-add issues (displayed as a vertical task board) without jumping back into the main issues tab.
 Clicking the checkboxes on the right will add issues to your epic.